jupl/btc-ember/README.md

 ### Scaffolding
+- Unit test files are automatically generated for Ember objects.

 #### `gen:model name=[name]` / `del:model name=[name]`
 Generate/destroy an [Ember class](http://emberjs.com/guides/object-model/classes-and-instances/) that will be used to represent a model.
 (Read this [article](http://eviltrout.com/2013/03/23/ember-without-data.html) for more information.)